 Stephen Colbert is often accused of doing similar things in his interviews.
 He once lampshaded this by inviting a reporter to interview him and making easily editable statements like "There are people who say THE TROOPS ARE STUPID!...
 I am not one of those people."
 "President Obama is VERY SCARY TO WHITE house PEOPLE... who are hoping for a Republican victory."

-In Studio 60, Harriet talks about how the Bible says homosexuality is a sin.
+In Studio 60 on the Sunset Strip, Harriet talks about how the Bible says homosexuality is a sin.
 She goes on to point out that the Bible also says that we are not to judge.
 Guess which part of the quote gets printed.

 Kind of an example itself; the Bible says everyone is a sinner.